-- 6.13 The site is located in a semi-rural location with existing development nearby.
-Basildon is the nearest large built up area, further to the north of the site with Corringham further to the west.
-Both large built up areas are further distant from the site with predominantly open land in between with sporadic development.
-The site itself is contained by the railway line to the north, High Road to the east and the existing physical features such as the water feature to the south and some residential development, along with a public footpath to the west. - 6.14 The proposal would therefore not lead to unrestricted sprawl of large built up areas and therefore there would no conflict with this purpose. - b. to prevent neighbouring towns from merging into one another - 6.15 The site is in semi-rural location which separates Basildon from Corringham.
-Given the separation between these towns the proposal would not result in neighbouring towns merging and so there would be no conflict this purpose. - c. to assist in safeguarding the countryside from encroachment - 6.16 As the proposal seeks to build on Previously Developed Land this would not lead to encroachment into the countryside, although there would a different visual impact upon the countryside in compared to the existing appearance of the site.
-However, the proposal would not conflict with this purpose. - d. to preserve the setting and special character of historic towns - 6.17 As there are no historic towns in the immediate vicinity of the site, the proposal does not conflict with this purpose. - e. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land - 6.18 In policy terms, the development should occur in the urban area and does not assist in urban regeneration.
+- 6.16 The proposal would therefore not lead to unrestricted sprawl of large built up areas and therefore there would no conflict with this purpose. - b. to prevent neighbouring towns from merging into one another - 6.17 The site is in semi-rural location which separates Basildon from Corringham.
+Given the separation between these towns the proposal would not result in neighbouring towns merging and so there would be no conflict this purpose. - c. to assist in safeguarding the countryside from encroachment - 6.18 As the proposal seeks to build on Previously Developed Land this would not lead to encroachment into the countryside, although there would a different visual impact upon the countryside in compared to the existing appearance of the site.
+However, the proposal would not conflict with this purpose. - d. to preserve the setting and special character of historic towns - 6.19 As there are no historic towns in the immediate vicinity of the site, the proposal does not conflict with this purpose. - e. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land - 6.20 In policy terms, the development should occur in the urban area and does not assist in urban regeneration.
 In principle there is no spatial imperative why Green Belt land is required to accommodate the proposal however it is recognised the site constitutes Previously Developed Land and the proposal would serve to redevelop the site for new housing in the Borough.
-On balance, it is considered that the proposal would not conflict with this purpose. - 6.19 In light of the above analysis, it is considered that the proposals would not conflict with the 5 purposes of including land in the Green Belt.
+On balance, it is considered that the proposal would not conflict with this purpose. - 6.21 In light of the above analysis, it is considered that the proposals would not conflict with the 5 purposes of including land in the Green Belt.